Glendale University College of Law

-Glendale University College of Law (GUCL) is a private, for-profit law school in Glendale, California.
-Graduates are qualified to sit the California State Bar, but because the school is not accredited by the American Bar Association, they are not generally eligible to take the bar or practice outside of California.
-Of the fourteen GUCL graduates who took the California Bar Exam for the first time in July 2019, nine passed, for a 64% passage rate.
+The Glendale University College of Law (GUCL) was a private, for-profit law school in Glendale, California.
+The school was accredited by the Committee of Bar Examiners of the California State Bar.

 History

 GUCL was founded by Seymour Greitzer and Julius Alpheus Leetham in 1967 as the Glendale College of Law.
-Although it is not a university, the institution renamed itself Glendale University College of Law in 1975.
+The institution renamed itself Glendale University College of Law in 1975.

-The two founders believed that ABA law school accreditation standards discouraged the evening study of law.
-As a result, GUCL does not meet the requirements for ABA approval.
+In July 2019, GUCL achieved a first-time pass rate of 64% exceeding ten ABA-accredited law schools in California.
+In October 2020, the first-time pass rate was at 62%.

-GUCL has been located in a two story brick building since 1970.
+GUCL was located in a two story brick building since 1970.
 The building was constructed in 1941 by Los Angeles County for use by the Health Department and as a County Courthouse.

 Academics and publications

-GUCL confers undergraduate (BS in Law) and graduate (Juris Doctor) degrees in law.
-GUCL publishes the Glendale Law Review, a scholarly journal that is indexed in the Index of Legal Periodicals.
+GUCL conferred undergraduate (BS in Law) and graduate (Juris Doctor) degrees in law.
+GUCL published the Glendale Law Review, a scholarly journal that is indexed in the Index of Legal Periodicals.